-The Sentinel Landscapes Partnership will release the 2019 Sentinel Landscapes Accomplishments Report in the coming weeks.
-The 2019 Report outlines the accomplishments of the seven existing sentinel landscapes through Fiscal Year 2018 and demonstrates how the Partnership has successfully strengthened military readiness, bolstered agricultural productivity, increased access to recreation, and preserved critical natural resources.
+The Sentinel Landscapes Partnership has released the 2020 Sentinel Landscapes Accomplishments Report!
+The 2020 Report outlines the accomplishments of the seven existing sentinel landscapes through fiscal year 2019 and demonstrates how the Partnership has successfully strengthened military readiness, bolstered agricultural productivity, increased access to recreation, and preserved critical natural resources.

 Through FY19, federal, state, local, and private contributions have permanently protected over 467,000 acres of land and helped implement sustainable management practices on an additional 2,300,000 acres of land within sentinel landscapes.